 One preliminary clinical study showed that taking a specific combination of elderberry and Echinacea helped improve the rate of recovery and reduced the rate of influenza-related respiratory complications (2).

 It’s not only the berry of the elder tree that has been linked to health benefits.
 Elderflower tea, when taken daily for 5 days, has been shown to be effective for managing constipation and increasing colonic transit time when combined with anise fruit, fennel fruit and senna flowers (3).

-Honey and Seasonal Allergies
+Elderflower and Honey for Seasonal Allergies

 It has been speculated that those that suffer from seasonal allergies would benefit from consuming local unpasteurized honey which contains natural pollen.
 Exposure to small amounts of local pollen prior to hay fever season may help with symptom relief.
-One study using a very high dose of honey showed benefit after 8 weeks (4).
+One study using a very high dose of honey showed benefits after 8 weeks (4).

 The same is said for elderflowers.
 Some herbalists believe a flower infusion to be beneficial for hay fever symptom relief, but only if started prior to pollen appearing.
 The combination of these two may be worth a try for anyone that suffers from hay fever.